lorddev/devlords-org/README.md

-# devlords open-source co-op
+# devlords: an open-source cooperative dev agency

 The documents contained herein act as a constitution of sorts for a democratic cooperative of software developers.
-Rather than "working for the man" agency members will have equal say as stakeholders in a company that we direct together as equals.
+Rather than "working for the man" agency members will have equal say as stakeholders in a company that we direct together as partners.

 ## Project structure